 James Shaw is an established freelance graphic designer with a passion and drive for creative education and career development.
 With 5+ years in design, James has transitioned from working within design agencies to establishing himself as a Freelance Graphic Designer and founder of Volley Design in A Freelance Design studio based in Wiltshire, working with startups, SME’s and global companies to implement and deliver branding, print design and corporate presentations.
 James's other passions lie in the creative education sector and has delivered multiple talks on Freelancing, the transition from education to careers and the importance of finding your own career journey.

 Samantha O'Neill is known as Samantha Horn in her professional career as an Artist.
 Samantha has two first class degrees, a BA in Photography and a Masters in Fine Art.
 Her former career in Costume Design for film and television culminated with her winning an Emmy in 2006 but more importantly has allowed her concerns within the mediums of photography, film and costume to evolve in an enquiring and exploratory manner.
 Her work, primarily created through the use of photography, is concerned with 'cultural identity' and notions of 'belonging' found within narratives of European 'portrayal'.
-Samantha practices both digital and analogue including 10x8 camera photography.
+Samantha practices both digital and analog including 10x8 camera photography.

 Rick is a Variable Hours lecturer in Art and Design with a focus on digital art working and illustration.
 Rick has a degree in illustration and over 20 years of industry experience both in-house and freelance working within graphic design and illustration with clients ranging from the National Trust to the Tate Galleries.
 In his own time, he enjoys creating travel posters which he sells through publishers Athena and his own websites.
 He is currently studying for a PGCE with the University of Greenwich.